Covington Credit is one of the more unusual collection situations we’ll report on.

-Full payment is usually the better course if the debt is small, like $100 or $200.
+While the world is grappling with COVID, it is understandable that funds may be limited.
+However, full payment is usually the better course if the debt is small, like $100 or $200.
 But if it’s a larger amount, like $500 or $1,000 or more, it’s usually best to offer to pay a lower amount.

 For example, you may offer to pay $500 on a $1,000 debt.
 Covington may not accept your initial offer, but may counter at say, $750.
 If that’s agreeable, you’ll be able to settle the debt for less than the full amount owed.

 However you decide to settle the account, send no money until your agreement is confirmed in writing from Covington.
 This will be particularly true if they’ve agreed to accept less than the full amount.